For the complete documentation index, see llms.txt. This page is also available as Markdown.

 You can create a Segment to track accounts/developers/buyers who visited those Pages.
 The page name will appear under Key Docs Pages filter while creating segments.

-Copy the Javascript code snippet and paste it in the \<header> of your site
+Copy the Javascript code snippet and paste it in the <header> of your site.
+Replace "xxxxxxxxxx" with the Client ID.

 Here are few more ways you can install JavaScript on documentation pages: